jkljkl1197/DubX-Script/README.md

 Usage
 ---

 * Bookmark the following code from the [Dub X Website](http://dubx.net) or the script below.
 Once in a Dubtrack.fm community, run the bookmark.
+We also have a Google Chrome extension [here](https://chrome.google.com/webstore/detail/dubx/oceofndagjnpebjmknefoelcpcnpcedm/related?utm_source=chrome-app-launcher-info-dialog)

 ```
 javascript:(function(){$.getScript('https://rawgit.com/sinfulBA/DubX-Script/master/beta.js');}());